 Can I fly to Iceland in winter with United?

-You cannot fly a United plane to Iceland in the middle of winter.
-However, you can book a trip on their website that uses a partner airline or connects through a European city like London or Frankfurt.
+United doesn’t fly its own planes to Iceland in winter.
+You can still book a winter trip through United’s website using a Star Alliance partner airline or a routing through a European hub like London or Frankfurt.